Invoca/simple_sipp_load_tester/README.md

 This repo consists of:

 1. a binary compiled for the system kernel listed below
-1. an xml scenario that should be modified lightly.
+1. an xml scenario that should be modified with extreme caution
 1. this README

 This command makes reference to the included binary compiled against: